 According to Mark Twain, writing in 1883, most of the world had by then outlived the “harms” associated with Walter Scott’s “Middle-Age sham civilization.”
 But in “our south,” he continued, “they flourish pretty forcefully still.”
-Twain was refering to the US south, and at the Thirteenth International Walter Scott Conference, to be held at the University of South Carolina, in May 2024, Scott’s impact and influence on the US, both south and north, will be a major point of focus.
-But we invite conference participants also to think more broadly about the categories of north and south as they apply to, intersect with, and inform Scott’s life, work, and reputation, including the norths and souths of Scotland, the United Kingdom, Europe and Africa, the Americas, and the global north and south more generally.
+Twain was referring to the US south, and at the Thirteenth International Walter Scott Conference, to be held in person at the University of South Carolina, in May 2024, Scott’s impact and influence on the US, both south and north, will be a major point of focus.
+But we invite conference participants also to think more broadly about the categories of north and south as they apply to, intersect with, and inform Scott’s life, work, reputation, and reinterpretation, including the norths and souths of Scotland, the United Kingdom, Europe and Africa, the Americas, and the global north and south more generally.

 The University of South Carolina, situated in downtown Columbia, South Carolina, is home to one of the finest collections of Scottish literary materials anywhere in the world, at the center of which is the G. Ross Roy Collection of Burnsiana and Scottish Literature.